malako/MMM-CoinGecko/README.md

 2. Log in to and navigate to [CoinGecko's developer dashboard](https://www.coingecko.com/en/developers/dashboard).

-3. Create an API key and copy it
+3. Create an API key and copy it.

 ### Add MMM-CoinGecko to config.js